-COVID-19 was officially declared a pandemic by the World Health Organization in March 2020.
-As a critical part of the health care community in the UK, the pharmaceutical industry continues to play the biggest possible role in the response.
+As a critical part of the health care community in the UK, the pharmaceutical industry continues to play the biggest possible role in the response to COVID-19.

-This COVID-19 hub gives you access to the most up-to-date information for what pharmaceutical companies are doing to tackle the outbreak.
+This COVID-19 hub gives you access to the most up-to-date information for what pharmaceutical companies are doing to tackle the pandemic.

 As part of the health community, pharmaceutical companies want to play as big a role as possible in the response to COVID–19.
 Dr Richard Torbett, Chief Executive of the Association of the British Pharmaceutical Industry

-Pharmaceutical companies have worked to combat a range of infectious diseases such as MERS, SARS, Ebola and influenza.
-COVID-19 is a new challenge.
+Pharmaceutical companies have worked to combat a range of infectious diseases such as MERS, SARS, Ebola, influenza and COVID-19.

 As well as working with health authorities and regulators to create the medicines and vaccines that are needed, we’re also working with the Government to mitigate the impact that coronavirus may have on our everyday activities.